 Account Freezes: When and Why They Happen

-Wise occasionally freezes accounts during high-value, unverified transfers, because their compliance team needs to confirm the source of funds.
-It’s rare and temporary, but worth knowing:
+Wise sometimes freezes accounts during high-value or unusual transfers, because their compliance team needs to confirm the source of funds.
+Wise doesn’t publish how often this happens, so treat “rare” as an impression rather than a measured rate — but it’s worth planning around:

-• Move $50,000+ suddenly and Wise may ask for documentation — business contracts, an employment letter, a bank statement.
+- Move a large sum suddenly and Wise may ask for documentation — business contracts, an employment letter, a bank statement.

 Wise vs. Competitors: PayPal, OFX, Traditional Banks